mrpascual/savr/README.md

 # SAVR

-> Project to create a web application for users to discover new songs by your taste in music within SAVR.
+> Project to create a web application for users to discover new music.

-## BackStory
+## Back Story

-The idea behind SAVR is for the user to find new music within the SAVR community.
-The user will request a song in a post and other users will be able to reply to that post by commenting a link or embedded music file that relates to that specific song.
-Other users will be able to thumbs up or thumbs down that song so that the original poster can get an idea if that related song is worth listening to.
-If the song matches what the original poster wanted then brownie points for the SAVR community.
-SAVR wants to become a social network for music lovers all around the world, or at least within THE OCHO.
+The idea behind SAVR is for the user to find new music based off of recommendations from other people.
+The user can post a song on the site and other users will be able to reply back with a related song they believe that user would enjoy.
+Users will be introduced to songs and artists from people with similar tastes that understand what that person is looking for.
+This can also reduce the length of time it takes if you were to test out a library of songs generated from algorithms of digital music services like Pandora and Spotify.
+SAVR wants to become a social network that builds trust within its community and to provide them with the best way of discovering new music.

 ## Future Features